 - Organization of recorded knowledge and information (3 concepts)

 - Continuing education and lifelong learning (4 concepts)

 Almost all of the broad areas of LIS competencies are highly applicable to the DH field; however neither DH nor LIS practitioners recognize the competencies as activities that are related to DH.
 A brief review of the continuing development of DH reveals disconnections with LIS and highlights the similarities between the two fields.

-Development and Characteristics of DH
+Development and Characteristics of DHDevelopment of DH

 Schriebman, Siemans, and Unsworth’s A Companion to Digital Humanities currently has the most complete historical review of the field before it was known as DH, and I encourage readers to consult that text for an in-depth understanding of the history of the field.
 In short, DH is the current name for the field of Humanities Computing, which has its own beginning in the late 1940s when Italian Jesuit priest, Father Roberto Busa, began to make an index verborum of St. Thomas Aquinas’ and related authors’ works – a project that inherently required indexing, cataloging, and metadata organization skills.
 The priest enlisted the help of IBM, which eventually transferred the texts to punched cards and wrote a concordance program for the project.
 The texts were published beginning in 1974.
 The thirty years it took to create these volumes is attributed to Busa’s insistence that his work be visualized based on his high standards of scholarship.
 With the advent of the World Wide Web, Busa recognized the impact that the combination of multimedia and analysis tools would have on society (Schreibman, Siemens, & Unsworth, 2004).